lip6/ITSTools-web/eclipsestart.md

 <img src="https://cdn.travis-ci.com/images/logos/TravisCI-Full-Color-45e242791b7752b745a7ae53f265acd4.png" height="50" />
-* We are grateful to [travis-ci](https://travis-ci.org/) for their open-source project support policy, that allows us to use their public continuous integration technology in the cloud to build Java, Linux and OSX artifacts.
+* We are grateful to [travis-ci](https://travis-ci.org/) for their open-source project support policy, that allows us to use their public continuous integration technology in the cloud to build Java/Maven, Linux and OSX artifacts.

 <img src="images/appveyor.png" height="50" />
 * We are grateful to [AppVeyor](https://www.appveyor.com/) for their open-source project support policy, that allows us to use their public